|2020 VACCINATION SCHEDULE: ADULTS|

 • Persons with HIV and CD4 count ≥200cells/μL with no evidence of immunity may consider 2 doses 3mos apart.
 VAR is contraindicated in HIV with CD4 count <200 cells/μL and other severe immunocompromising conditions.

-5. Zoster (recombinant zoster vaccine [RZV] and zoster vaccine live [ZVL]) vaccination
+5. Zoster (recombinant zoster vaccine [RZV]) vaccination

 • Persons who previously received ZVL should receive 2 doses of RZV at least 2mos after ZVL.